 With DPA’s being a relatively new legal development for both the SFO and the companies it investigates, it is important that anyone considering entering into a DPA seeks expert advice to protect their interests.

 At Rahman Ravelli, we have in-depth experience and knowledge of which aspects of such cases to emphasise.
-We can make recommendations to companies to help prevent wrongdoing recurring or even happening in the first place – and can steer them through dealing with the SFO throughout the DPA process
+We can make recommendations to companies to help prevent wrongdoing recurring or even happening in the first place.
+We can also steer them through their dealings with the SFO throughout the whole DPA process; both in trying to obtain one and then in negotiating its terms.

 The SFO is likely to apply for a search warrant if it has reasonable grounds to suspect that an offence has been committed and that there may be material on the premises that would be of value to an investigation.